donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 >
 > -Robert "Uncle Bob" Martin

+Hi, I've been in the software industry for almost a decade, and Uncle Bob's words have deeply resonated as I've experienced unprofessionalism throughout my career.
+Although I encountered unprofessionalism with peers and managers, I've also made some of these mistakes in my career.

+I believe this is because most developers don't profess anything in particular.
+Like doctors, we need to have a set of disciplines and attitudes that we can rely on to avoid regulations.
+Unfortunately, I don't think the world has caught up to the concept that we are writing the rules that will operate the coming generations.
+When the unimaginable happens.
+When many lives are lost because of unprofessionalism, the government will have to do its best and regulate.

+These are the top 10 attitudes and actions that professional developers overlook.

 ### 1.Committing to work you can't guarantee.

 Unprofessional developers buckle under pressure and agree to try to meet a deadline.
+They agree because they are optimistic, and you should never estimate in a hopeful state.
 As a result, they will take shortcuts and abandon disciplines, resulting in shortcomings in their work.

-"Could you at least try?"
+"Could you at least try?" said the manager.
 Conforming to try is agreeing that you aren't trying, and even worse, the team will believe you are committing to deliver when you do.
 When you underdeliver, they will think of you as untrustworthy.